Frequently Asked Questions

 When is Orientation?

-Check-in for Orientation will be on Wednesday August 16th, 2017 (time TBD).
+Check-in for Orientation will start on Tuesday August 20, 2019 (time TBD).
 At that time you'll be able to pick up your Orientation Pass, Welcome Bag, and Schedule.
 In addition we'll be available to assist you if you haven't registered yet and want to participate in Orientation.

 Is orientation mandatory?